ziqian98/ziqian98.github.io/_pages/about.md

 * ### Attention-based End-to-End Speech Recognition System (Top %10 on Kaggle Competition)
 * Machine Learning Department, Carnegie Mellon University 2020.1 - 2020.5
   * Built an Attention-based End-to-End Speech Recognition System, a Pyramidal Bi-LSTM as Encoder, two stacked LSTM with Attention as Decoder, combined Teacher Forcing and Gumbel Noise technique, using beam search during inference, and achieved a Levenshtein distance of **7.87** on Speech-to-Text task.
-Models trained on AWS EC2.
+Models trained on **AWS EC2** with limited budget.
   * Implemented a speech utterance decoder, consists of a CNN-based feature extractor, a weight-dropped stack Bi-LSTM feature sequence encoder, and a DNN-based phoneme classifier, trained with lr_scheduler and CTC loss.
   * Word alignment between English and French sentence by HMM using Viterbi and EM algorithm with **0.1976** of AER

 * ### Predicting the Stock Market with Large Scale Reddit Comments Data (300GB)
 * Machine Learning Department, Carnegie Mellon University.
 2020.1 - 2020.5
-  * Built logistic regression and PCA model by **PySpark** on AWS EMR and AWS S3 and achieved around **65%** accuracy.
+  * Built logistic regression and PCA model by **PySpark** on AWS EMR and **AWS S3** and achieved around **65%** accuracy.
-  * Built a scalable Entity Resolution System by inverted index and pair RDDs to measure similarities among large texts.
+  * Built a scalable Entity Resolution System by inverted index and **pair RDDs** to measure similarities among large texts.

 * ### Question Answering in Math World Problems on MathQA dataset